arewadataScience/ArewaDS-Kaggle-Challenge/README.md

 # Arewa Data Science Monthly Kaggle Challenges 🏆

-Welcome to the ArewaDataScience a Monthly Kaggle Challenges!
+Welcome to the Arewa Data Science a Monthly Kaggle Challenges!
 We're thrilled to launch this initiative to foster and encourage data science skills among our community members.
-Every two weeks, we'll present a new Kaggle competition for you to participate in, learn from, and showcase your skills.
+Every end of the month, we'll present a new Kaggle competition for you to participate in, learn from, and showcase your skills.

 ##  Why Participate?